-- Optimizing Internet peering relationships: Organizations operating BGP peerings to maintain multi-homed connectivity to the Internet can utilize NetFlow data fused with BGP routing data to perform sophisticated peering analysis and optimize their peering arrangements.
-This can help to improve service quality, reduce peering costs, or even uncover new revenue opportunities for operators of carrier networks (e.g., telcos, ISPs, CDNs, and MSOs) by analyzing network usage patterns.
+- Optimizing Internet peering relationships: Organizations operating BGP peerings to maintain multi-homed connectivity to the Internet can utilize NetFlow data—fused with BGP routing data—to perform sophisticated peering analysis and optimize their peering arrangements.
+This can help improve service quality, reduce peering costs, and even uncover new revenue opportunities for operators of carrier networks (e.g., telcos, ISPs, CDNs, and MSOs) by analyzing network usage patterns.

 - Troubleshooting and understanding network pain points: NetFlow tool-based analysis can be used to diagnose slow network performance, recognize bandwidth hogs or misconfigurations, and characterize bandwidth utilization quickly via the intrinsic representation of traffic totals and traffic details.

-- Detecting unauthorized WAN traffic: By analyzing a network with a NetFlow tool, it becomes possible to avoid costly upgrades to expensive WAN services by identifying the applications causing congestion, verifying legitimacy, and adjusting delivery policies to mitigate any adverse impact on higher-value concurrent traffic streams.
+- Detecting unauthorized WAN traffic: By analyzing a network with a NetFlow tool, it becomes possible to avoid costly upgrades to expensive WAN services by identifying applications that cause network congestion, verifying legitimacy, and adjusting delivery policies to mitigate any adverse impact on higher-value, concurrent traffic streams.

-- DDoS and anomaly detection: NetFlow tools can also be used for detection of DoS/DDoS and other types of network behavior anomalies.
+- Denial-of-service attacks and anomaly detection: NetFlow tools can also be used to detect DoS/DDoS attacks and other types of network behavior anomalies.

 - Validating QoS parameters: Because NetFlow includes all packet priority markings, it can be used to confirm that appropriate bandwidth has been allocated to each Class of Service (CoS) and that no CoS is over or under-subscribed.

-Various organizations such as network operations, engineering, planning, architecture, and security can use NetFlow tools as a primary source of intelligence.
-Proper use of NetFlow tool-based analysis can reduce the number of hardware and software technologies needed to manage networks.
-This reduces network administration costs and enhances cross-organizational collaboration and communications and help cross-functional teams get the most out of network investments.
+Various organizations, such as network operations, engineering, planning, architecture, and security, can use NetFlow tools as a primary source of intelligence.
+Proper use of NetFlow tool-based analysis can reduce the number of hardware and software technologies needed to manage networks, providing benefits including:

 Network Planning and Analysis

-NetFlow data provides information that can be used for both (1) sophisticated analysis to optimize both strategic network planning (e.g. who to peer with, backbone upgrade planning, routing policy planning) as well as tactical network engineering decisions (e.g. adding additional VIPs to routers, upgrading link capacity) – minimizing the total cost of network operations while maximizing network performance, capacity and reliability.
+NetFlow data provides information that can be used for both (1) sophisticated analysis to optimize strategic network planning (e.g., who to peer with, backbone upgrade planning, routing policy planning) as well as (2) making tactical network engineering decisions (e.g., adding additional VIPs to routers, upgrading link capacity) that can minimize the total cost of network operations while maximizing network performance, capacity, and reliability.

 Application Monitoring and Profiling

-NetFlow data enables network managers to gain a detailed, time-based, view of application usage over the network.
-Any common NetFlow type can be used to recognize applications by port/protocol, and some of the more advanced extensions to NetFlow (via sFlow or v9/IPFIX templates) such as Cisco’s Application Visibility and Control (AVC) solution can document much greater application detail.
-Content and service providers may utilize this information to plan and allocate network and application resources (e.g. web server sizing and location) to responsively meet customer demands.
+NetFlow data enables network managers to gain a detailed, time-based view of application usage over the network.
+Any common NetFlow type can be used to recognize applications by port/protocol, and some of the more advanced extensions to NetFlow (via sFlow or v9/IPFIX templates), such as Cisco’s Application Visibility and Control (AVC) solution, can document an even greater level of application detail.
+Content and service providers can use this information to plan and allocate network and application resources (e.g., web server sizing and location) to meet customer demands responsively.
 Enterprises can use these same insights to understand application dependencies and resource consumption.

-NetFlow data enables network operators to gain detailed understanding of customer/user utilization of network and application resources.
-This information may then be utilized to efficiently plan and allocate access, backbone and application resources as well as to detect and resolve potential security and policy violations.
+NetFlow data enables network operators to understand customer/user utilization of network and application resources.
+This information can then be used to efficiently plan and allocate access, backbone, and application resources while detecting and resolving potential security and policy violations.